-If you can’t find the answer to your competition question here, jump into our Competition Creators Facebook group and ask us anything! … Yep, even that question you’re afraid to ask.
+If you can’t find the answer to your competition question here, book in a free 15 minute strategy session with our competition nerds and ask us anything! … Yep, even that question you’re afraid to ask.

 Q: How many entries will I get for my first competition?